phoenix-games-holding/publishing-platform-team-backend-developer-trial-task/README.md

 ## Your goal

-* Finish the implementation maintaining the same style and test coverage level.
 * Add the following components:
     * Endpoint to accept commands.
+We also thought about receiving commands in batches.
     * Logic to process different command types and update the user profile accordingly.
+* Design code in a way that will make adding new command types easy.
+* Maintain a coherent coding style and keep the test coverage level.

 You are expected to work in your own Git repository and send us a link to it when you are done.
 Feel free to commit as often and as granularly as you want, we like to see how the progress was.